proycon/homepage/content/languages.md

 ## UniLang

-[UniLang](https://unilang.org) is a online language learning community I co-founded in 2000 with Erik Zidowecki (Abavagada), (proycon) and Niels van Bellingen (Silvah).
+[UniLang](https://unilang.org) is a online language learning community I co-founded in 2000 with Erik Zidowecki (Abavagada) and Niels van Bellingen (Silvah).
 This makes us one of the first language communities on the world wide web.
 Our efforts have been rewarded with a small appearance in a BBC World television show and we have been a finalist in the Stockholm